About Lyon County

 Property & Public Records

-The Lyon County Recorder's Office, located in the Lyon County Courthouse at 206 South Second Avenue in Rock Rapids, Iowa 51246, maintains all property and land records for the county.
-The Recorder can be reached at (712) 472-2664.
+Lyon County Recorder's Office, located in Lyon County Courthouse at 206 South Second Avenue in Rock Rapids, Iowa 51246, maintains all property and land records for Lyon County.
+The Recorder can be contacted through the office’s website.
 This office is responsible for recording and preserving documents affecting real property ownership, including warranty deeds, quit claim deeds, mortgages, releases, easements, mechanic's liens, Uniform Commercial Code (UCC) filings, military discharges (DD-214s), plat maps, and subdivision records.

 - Iowa Code Chapter 331.601-331.610 establishes the duties and fee schedules for County Recorders.

-- Lyon County does not currently offer a comprehensive free online search system for recorded documents, though some Iowa counties are gradually implementing digital access.
+- Lyon County does not currently offer a full free online search system for recorded documents, though some Iowa counties are gradually implementing digital access.

 - Research is typically conducted in person at the Recorder's Office during regular business hours or by written request.